prateeknischal/ghostssh/README.md

 #### Improvements:
 * Make it bullet proof - check if the session to a host has terminated, if yes, start a new one
-* Allow commands to be configurable as the username/password via configure.py
+* Allow commands to be configurable as the username/password